Navigating Life with Early-Stage Dementia

 Peggy Marchini

-Chris Pavlovich - Chief Operating Officer
+Chris Pavlovich - Chief Technology Officer

 My name is Chris Pavlovich, and I am from Gig Harbor, Washington.
 I spent many spring breaks visiting family in Surprise, Arizona and have always loved it here.
-I graduated from Bellarmine Prep in 2014 and found myself studying Electrical Engineering and Computer Science.
+I graduated from Bellarmine Prep and found myself studying Electrical Engineering and Computer Science.
 While in college, I worked on campus at the CoSINE Help Desk, supporting faculty across several departments.
 This opened the door to a Technical Marketing and Engineering position at Intel's Hawthorn Farm campus, which eventually led me to start my own technology company here in Arizona.

 Peggy and Sharon hired me to build the web site for I'm an Alzie, and we enjoyed working together so much that they offered me a position on their team.
 I have been working hard since to help build the non-profit, especially with technical and logistics decisions.